matthewbeta/hybridconf-notes/The Dark art of being remotely successful - Carl Smith.md

 ## Imposter syndrome
 - uncertainty
-- look at the uncertain never before taken choice more than the other one
+- look at the uncertain never before taken choice more than the others

 ## Hierarchy
-- suck
+- It sucks

 ## FLat
-- chaos
+- It's chaos

 ## Distributed
 - opt-in company
- - the tema hires the team
+ - the team hires the team

 ## Raw materials
 - No assholes
 - Self Starter